garethtdavies/docker-masterclass/README.md

 Let's carry out a quick example of this.
 We'll use the `balenalib/intel-nuc-debian-node` image to create a new container which binds to an already existing directory structure.
-Run the following in the terminal to change to the example directory and start running a new container which we'll connect a psuedo terminal to:
+Run the following in the terminal to change to the bind-mounts-and-volumes and start running a new container which we'll connect a psuedo terminal to:
 ```
 $ cd $BALENA_DOCKER_MASTERCLASS/bind-mounts-and-volumes
 $ docker run --interactive --tty --mount type=bind,source="${BALENA_DOCKER_MASTERCLASS}"/bind-mounts-and-volumes/bind-directory,destination=/bound-mount simple-docker-app /bin/bash